Postpartum Anxiety: What It Feels Like and How to Cope - Baby Chick

 Causes and Risk Factors

 Like with other anxiety disorders, there is no apparent cause of PPA.
-It is thought that some of the natural stressors which occur postpartum might have some influence.
-Several potential risk factors make some people more likely to develop PPA, they include (4):
+It is thought that some of the natural stressors that occur postpartum might have some influence.
+Several potential risk factors make some people more likely to develop PPA, including:4

 • High-stress levels